geeofree/geeofree/src/notes/computer-systems/3-DigitalLogicStructures.md

 | $1$ | $1$ | $1$ | $1$ | $1$  |

-There is also the notion of a [half-adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder) which is essentially a full-adder but without a *carry-over* input terminal.
+There is also the notion of a [half-adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder) which is essentially a full-adder but without a *carry* input terminal.

 ## Basic Storage Elements